wisniewskikr/spring-boot/mvc-thymeleaf-app-version/README.md

     </executions>
 </plugin>
 ```
+* Create AbstractController.
+Make sure that every Controller extends this class
-* Inject Spring class BuildProperties in Controller
+* In AbstractController inject Spring class BuildProperties
-* Using class BuildProperties read application version and put it as ModelAttribute
+* In AbstractController read application version and put it as ModelAttribute using class BuildProperties
-* Read ModelAttribute with version in HTML
+* In HTML read ModelAttribute with version

 LAUNCH